rocky-linux/documentation/docs/books/lxd_server/04-firewall.md

 ## Firewall set up - `firewalld`

 For _firewalld_ rules, you need to use [this basic procedure](../../guides/security/firewalld.md) or be familiar with those concepts.
 Our assumptions are: LAN network of 192.168.1.0/24 and a bridge named lxdbr0.
 To be clear, you might have many interfaces on your LXD server, with one perhaps facing your WAN.
 You are also going to create a zone for the bridged and local networks.
-This is just for zone clarity sake.
+This is just for zone clarity's sake.
 The other zone names do not really apply.
 This procedure assumes that you already know the basics of _firewalld_.

 ```
 firewall-cmd --new-zone=bridge --permanent